Origin

 Meaning

-Literal translation as 'bliss' or 'joy'.
-In Australian contexts, it connotes a sense of happiness and positive wellbeing, often associated with spiritual or personal fulfillment.
+Literal translation is 'bliss' or 'happiness'.
+In Australian English contexts, it connotes a sense of well-being, contentment, and spiritual joy, often associated with positive life experiences.

 Pronunciation